 Psychology & Marketing are interrelated for a profitable business.
-To be able to flourish in selling the business, understanding what the customers want is really crucial.
-When you can make them like you and your products, it would be a win-win situation.
-So it is essential that as a seller, we understand the psychology of customers and work accordingly.
-However, if you are in the selling business, you would know how difficult it is to sell a pen.
-So what specifics can be done, and what it really takes to sell your product?
+Understanding what the customers want is crucial to flourishing in selling the business.
+It would be a win-win situation when you can make them like you and your products.
+So it is essential that, as a seller, we understand the psychology of customers and work accordingly.
+However, if you are in the selling business, you know how difficult it is to sell a pen.
+So what specifics can be done, and what does it take to sell your product?

 The things we will be looking for in a customer are:

-- The reasons behind their likings or disliking.
+• The reasons behind their liking or disliking.

 When we try to find out the answers to all these questions, we are working on the term ‘sales psychology.’
-To be specific, sales psychology means when you intend to under customers the psychrometers and act according to that.
+Specifically, sales psychology means when you intend to under customers the psychrometers and act according to that.

-With this article today, we will discuss on sales psychology broadly.
-So, stay tuned if you want to know the crucial details on how you can understand the consumers and act appropriately to thrive in your business plans.
+With this article today, we will discuss sales psychology broadly.
+So, stay tuned if you want to know the crucial details on understanding the consumers and acting appropriately to thrive in your business plans.

 Cialdini’s Seven Principles on Psychology & Marketing